 Then read Romans for the full theological framework

-Paul's letter to the Romans is the most systematic explanation of the gospel — what God has done, why humanity needed it, and what it means for how we now live — in the entire Bible.
+Paul's letter to the Romans is the most systematic explanation of the gospel in the entire Bible.
 It is also the text that produced the conversion experiences of Augustine, Martin Luther, John Wesley, and C.S.
 Lewis.
 It repays slow, careful reading more than almost any other book of Scripture.

 Then read the whole thing — in a good modern translation

 The ESV (English Standard Version), NIV (New International Version), and CSB (Christian Standard Bible) are all excellent modern translations that are both accurate and readable.
 Avoid using only an app — hold a physical Bible.
-The tactile experience of the pages matters more than it sounds.
 Our 20 Life-Changing Books list ends with the Bible as #20 — the essential foundation beneath every other book on the list.

-Disclosure: This post contains affiliate links to Bookshop.org.
+Affiliate disclosure: This post contains affiliate links to Bookshop.org.
 If you purchase through these links, we may earn a small commission at no extra cost to you — which supports independent bookshops and our free faith-based content.
-Thank you.
+We only recommend what we genuinely trust.

 The Bible — Get a Beautiful, Readable Edition